NATO chief says on Huawei: UK review of 5G security is important

 But the coronavirus outbreak, disagreements over Hong Kong, and U.S. President Donald Trump's anger over China have prompted Britain to reassess relations with Beijing.
 "China is coming closer to us, we see that in the Arctic, we see they are heavily investing in critical infrastructure in Europe, and we see of course China also operating in cyberspace," Stoltenberg said.

-"So this is not about deploying NATO into the South China Sea but responding to the fact that China is coming closer to us."
-The North Atlantic Treaty Organization was created in 1949 by the United States, Canada, France, the United Kingdom, and other western European states to provide collective security against the Soviet Union.
+"So this is not about deploying NATO into the South China Sea, but responding to the fact that China is coming closer to us."
+The North Atlantic Treaty Organization was created in 1949 by the United States, Canada, France, Britain, and other western European states to provide collective security against the Soviet Union.
 The Soviet Union collapsed in 1991.

 ALSO READ